Establishing paternity could be in a child’s best interest

 On behalf of Stange Law Firm, PC posted in Family Law on Tuesday, March 10, 2020.

-After paternity is established in Missouri, a child’s legal father is typically required to pay child support.
+After paternity is established in Springfield, Missouri, a child’s legal father is typically required to pay child support.
 However, there are other benefits to establishing paternity that go beyond obtaining financial compensation each month.
 For instance, a child could be entitled to inherit a father’s property or to receive death or other monetary benefits if the father passes on.
 In many cases, these rights could be forfeited if there is no legal connection between a man and his child.

 In addition, a child gets access to his or her father’s medical history after paternity has been established.
 This could be key in helping a minor overcome an illness or make it possible to take proactive steps to improve his or her health.
 An individual can either establish paternity voluntarily or be compelled to take a DNA test.
 If that person does not take the test, he may be considered a child’s father by default.